 Be careful with treats

-We love to give our puppies the best puppy treats and they can be an especially important part of the training process.
-Unfortunately, all those little snacks can really pack on the pounds!
-Make sure you are including your puppy’s daily treat intake when you are considering how much to feed your puppy.
-In general, treats should make up no more than 10% of your puppy’s daily calorie intake.
-Try switching to lower-calorie options like fresh fruits and vegetables, if your puppy enjoys them.
-You can also break treats into smaller pieces or use part of your puppy’s regular meals as treats.
+We love to give our puppies the best puppy treats and they can play a crucial role in the training process!
+Unfortunately, all those small nibbles can add up quickly and really pack on the pounds!
+When deciding how much to feed your puppy, make sure to account for his or her daily treat intake.
+As a rule, treats should make up no more than 10% of your puppy’s daily calorie intake.
+If your dog likes fresh fruits and vegetables, try switching to these lower-calorie alternatives.
+You can also split treats into tiny pieces or use pieces of your puppy’s regular kibble as treats to reduce his or her calorie intake.

 There's no one-size-fits-all solution